cmmasaba/zero_day/0x00-vagrant/README.md

 Finally, it opens the file in Vim, ready for your input.
 No more boring and repetitive tasks for you, less chance of making mistakes.
+Success.txt is a testimony of the work of the script.